How can we foster peace and understanding, compassion and well-being for humans and for all beings?

 We know this is possible individually.
 In our practice and teaching of mindfulness, loving-kindness, compassion, forgiveness and other trainings of the heart, we have seen the benefits.
-These are the same practices that you who are reading have learned in classes and retreats, and you know how transformative they can be.
+These are the same practices that you may have learned in classes and retreats, and you know how transformative they can be.

-Educators at the meeting show studies of the profound benefits wherever Social and Emotional Learning is woven into the lives of schools, teachers and parents …and how it has now spread to 10,000 school systems.
+Educators point to studies of the profound benefits wherever Social and Emotional Learning is woven into the lives of schools, teachers and parents …and how it has now spread to 10,000 school systems.

 Still, we all know it is not enough.
 The world is awash with weapons and we need to de-militarize the world, to learn to solve our conflicts in a sane way.
 Divisiveness and ignorance are still widespread and climate change and environmental destruction are upon us.

+Humanity can flourish.
 The very human troubles we face are a call to compassion and wisdom.
-And they are a call to action:
+And they are a call to action.

 Photo: Recently I had the delight of paragliding in India at the edge of the Himalayas.